Network Modeling of Asynchronous Change-Points in Multivariate Time Series: The Model

 \subsection{Hyperpriors}

-Motivated by our analysis of the hidden state process in Section \ref{sec:properties}, we now specify priors over the processes parameters $(\bW_0, \bW, \bA, \boldsymbol{q}_0, \boldsymbol{q})$.
-A standard prior used to model random graphs is the Erd\H{o}s-R\'enyi (ER) model \citep{ER}, which specifies $A_{i, j} \overset{\mathrm{iid}}{\sim}Bern(\rho)$ for $\rho \in (0, 1)$.
+Motivated by our analysis of the NetCP process in Section \ref{sec:properties}, we now specify priors over the processes parameters $(\bW_0, \bW, \bA, \boldsymbol{q}_0, \boldsymbol{q})$.
+A standard prior used to model random graphs is the Erd\H{o}s-R\'enyi (ER) model \parencite[]{ER}, which specifies a Bernoulli prior for the adjacency matrix elements, $A_{i, j} \overset{\mathrm{iid}}{\sim}Bern(\rho)$ for $\rho \in (0, 1)$.
 This prior assigns equal probability, $\rho$, to each edge being present in the graph.
-Our analysis in Section \ref{sec:properties} suggests that the presence of cycles in the graph may result in undesirable behaviour in the change-point locations and so we would like our prior to assign little or no mass on such graphs.
+However, our analysis in Section \ref{sec:properties} suggests that cyclic graphs can result in undesirable behavior in the change-point locations (bursts of change-points) and so we want our prior to assign little or no mass on such graphs.

 Constructing a prior which assigns non-zero mass only to directed acyclic graphs is difficult due to the space being combinatorially complex and highly constrained by acyclicity.
 We instead base our prior on a modification of the ER model which does not allow self edges or parallel edges.
-Specifically, we let $\rho \in (0, 1)$, and define our prior on $\bA$ is as
+Specifically, we let $\rho \in (0, 1)$, and define our prior on $\bA$ as

 where $Pr(A_{j, j} = 0) = 1$ and